-(a) Pursuant to CA Rule 61.801(c), a NZDF pilot who holds a current NZ pilot licence and a current NZDF instrument rating that has been issued or renewed by NZDF within the immediately preceding 12 months may apply to the Director for the issue of an Instrument Rating.
+(a) Pursuant to CAA Rule 61.801(c), a NZDF pilot who holds a current NZ pilot licence and a current NZDF instrument rating that has been issued or renewed by NZDF within the immediately preceding 12 months may apply to the Director for the issue of an Instrument Rating.

-The applicant must provide details of the navigational systems used during the military flight test (VOR is mandatory for issue with at least one more of ADF or GNSS; ILS may also be added if included in the military flight test).
+The applicant must provide details of the navigational systems used during the military flight test (VOR and GNSS is mandatory for issue).
+ILS, NDB and additional PBN specifications may also be added if included in the military flight test.